SUTURO/ros-protege/README.md

 ## Requirements

-Tested to run on Ubuntu 20.04 with Java 11, Java 17 and Maven 3.9.1
+Tested to run on Ubuntu 20.04 with Java 11 or Java 17

 ## Usage